 Early in 1940, Gregor S. Affleck retained Frank Lloyd Wright regarding the design of a new house.
 Mr. Affleck had grown up in Spring Green, Wisconsin.
 After graduating from the University of Wisconsin in 1919 with a degree in Chemical Engineering, Mr. Affleck invented a fast-drying paint that found use in the automotive industry.
 "Affleck paint" is still used to day and is highly regarded for its qualities of drying and durability.

 In response to Mr. Affleck's letter, Mr. Wright told him to go far out of the city and find a site nobody wanted or could build on.
 At the time the Afflecks lived in the City of Pleasant Ridge, one of Detroit's outer most suburbs.
-Mr. Affleck found a hilly area along Woodward Avenue in the city of Bloomfield Hills.
+Mr. Affleck found a hilly area along Woodward Avenue in rural Bloomfield Hills.
 A subdivision had been planned on the site, but the lots did not sell well because of terrain.
 The site consisted of a ravine with an artesian spring at the top.
 Mr. Affleck sent a topographical map to Mr. Wright.

 The Initial plans that Mr. and Mrs. Affleck reviewed were essentially the same as the house that was ultimately constructed.
 In the revisions a balcony was replaced by the loggia porch, the kitchen was redesigned, and the window profiles were changed, among smaller items.